 Being a Spiritual Light while Working

-I have been working in a close friend's New Age store for the last 3 months in Winston-Salem.
-After having been semi-retired for the last four years without working outside our home, I realized I needed more interaction with others.
+In the beginning of 2007 I started working in a close friend's New Age store in Winston-Salem.
+After having been semi-retired for the previous four years without working outside our home, I realized I needed more interaction with others.
 My desire coincided with their need for someone to run the store while they were traveling to India for pilgrimage.
 They had a need, and I had a need.
 I expressed it to them, and then we could see Krishna behind this perfect arrangement.

 This reminds me of an important truth I have learned: when we remain on the fence regarding a certain decision then nothing happens.
 We have to make a determination, and then go forward in faith, knowing that even what appears to be a wrong decision can be a steppingstone to our correct course.
 Although most of us dread to make mistakes, they are called experience!
 If we can learn from them then they are very valuable, and even time well spent.

-How different working is now then when I first moved out of the Temples as a 34 year old----after living in that environment for 14 years.
+How different working was then, compared to when I first moved out of the Temples as a 34 year old, after living in that environment for 14 years.
 Making the transition from "Temple devotee" to working devotee was very hard for me.
 In general that was a difficult time in the Krishna Movement (1984).
 In addition there were no elders to help me make this transition.
 Thus I struggled for years to find my way.
 As I soon turn 60, the traditional age of an 'elder', I hope to share my experiences with others.
 My wife and I do that in our counseling for new couples, in workshops and retreats, and I hope to also do this through writing books.

-I am sure that for those of us who work in the world, our morning sadhana (spiritual practice) is essential.
+For those of us who work in the world, our morning sadhana (spiritual practice) is especially essential since we have to deal with the material energy all day long.
 For me this consists of rising before dawn to chant my Hare Krishna mantra---"japa"---on beads, read scripture, exercise my aging body, and worship my Govardhan and Shalagram Shilas (sacred stones) which includes the breakfast offering for all our home Deities (forms of God described in the Vedic scriptures).

 Having a good morning of focused "sadhana" means feeling connected to my gurus--- Shila Prabhupada and my instructing gurus, our Guru-parampara (line of predecessor teachers), Shri Chaitanya (the incarnation who brought the holy name and kirtana as the means of self realization in this age, and Radha Krishna, the ultimate Deity for Gaudiya Vaishnavas.
 Then, by their grace, I will be able to deal with whatever comes up during the day in good consciousness.